core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 3. The proxy verifies the presence of the Multicast-Timeout Option, as a confirmation that the client is fine to receive multiple CoAP responses matching with the same original request.

    If the Multicast-Timeout Option is not present, the proxy MUST stop processing the request and MUST reply to the client with a 4.00 (Bad Request) response.
-The response MUST include a Multicast-Timeout Option with an empty (zero-length) value, indicating that the Multicast-Timeout Option was missing and has to be included in the request.
+The response MUST include a Multicast-Timeout Option, whose value MUST be set to 0.
+As per {{Section 3.2 of RFC7252}}, this is represented with an empty option value (a zero-length sequence of bytes).
+By doing so, the proxy indicates that the Multicast-Timeout Option was missing and has to be included in the request.
 As per {{Section 5.9.2 of RFC7252}} The response SHOULD include a diagnostic payload.

 4. The proxy retrieves the value T' from the Multicast-Timeout Option, and then removes the option from the client's request.